amarish-kumar/cms-asp.net/README.md

 # cms-asp.net

-This is a simple test of how to use Angular 2 in VS 2015, and consuming a web api.
+This is a little CMS project using Angular 2, ASP.NET and consuming a web api.

 Tools and Frameworks